software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Tips for implementing the tasks:
 >
 > - Material UI [Snackbar](https://mui.com/material-ui/react-snackbar/)
-> - You can implement a [DTO](https://www.baeldung.com/java-dto-pattern) class for the request body:
+> - The request body format can be defined by a [DTO](https://www.baeldung.com/java-dto-pattern) class:
 >
 >   ```java
 >   public class CreateAnswerDto {